ART DOLLS

 Artist dolls

-The emergence of this art has its roots in antiquity, dating back to the civilizations of ancient Egypt and Greece, where they were often made from natural materials such as clay, wood and stone.
-Their use had various meanings, ranging from the ritual role, where they were placed with the deceased to accompany them in the afterlife, to their use as educational tools or simple objects of entertainment for children.
+The emergence of this art form has its roots in antiquity, dating back to the civilizations of ancient Egypt and Greece, where they were often crafted from natural materials such as clay, wood, and stone.
+Their use had diverse meanings, ranging from a ritual role, where they were placed with the deceased to accompany them into the afterlife, to their use as educational tools or simply as objects of entertainment for children.

-During the European Renaissance, dolls became fashion accessories for children of the nobility.
-Often made from precious materials such as porcelain and ivory, those that have come down to us still reflect the social status and wealth of their owners.
+During the European Renaissance, dolls became fashion accessories for the children of the nobility.
+Often made from precious materials such as porcelain and ivory, those that have survived still testify to the social status and wealth of their owners.

-With the advent of industrialization in the 20th century, the old porcelain dolls, quickly made of vinyl and then plastic, became increasingly popular toys that were quickly taken over by marketing.
-However, from the 1980s new materials allowed the arrival of collectible dolls.
-These soon reached an unprecedented level of artistic expression with the emergence of artist dolls or more commonly "art dolls".
-This trend is marked by the return of high-quality craftsmanship, sometimes associated with luxury where handmade dolls become true artistic creations.
-Often in limited or even unique editions, “fashion dolls” are designed as works of art in their own right.
-Contemporary dolls have continued to evolve, becoming coveted pieces by collectors around the world, not only for their aesthetics, their historical dimension, but also for their speculative value.
+With the advent of industrialization in the 20th century, the old porcelain dolls, quickly replaced by vinyl and then plastic dolls, became increasingly widespread toys, rapidly seized upon by marketing.
+However, from the 1980s onward, new materials allowed for the emergence of collectible dolls.
+These soon reached an unprecedented level of artistic expression with the rise of artist dolls, or more commonly, "art dolls."
+This trend is marked by a return to high-quality craftsmanship, sometimes associated with luxury, where handmade dolls become true works of art.
+Often limited editions or even unique pieces, "fashion dolls" are designed as works of art in their own right.
+Contemporary dolls have continued to evolve, becoming coveted items for collectors worldwide, not only for their aesthetic appeal and historical significance, but also for their speculative value.

 Sewing